HanCreate/SurvivalProject-Server/README.md

 * ~~Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).~~
 * Big battle death match isn't working when playing on the beginner channel.

+# 19/05/2017
+* Fixed a bug where after getting a kill in big matches and leaving the server, the tutorial screen would show up instead of the servers list.
+* Fixed a bug where killing other players in big matches resulted in 0 points/code.

 # 18/05/2017
 * The death timer in big match survival mode is now working.
 * The death timer in big match auto team survival mode is now working.